matoy/AzureReservedInstanceUsageCheck/README.md

 ## Requirements
 * An "app registration" account (client id, valid secret and tenant id).
-* Reader RBAC role for this account on all reservation orders you want to monitor.
+* Reader RBAC role for this account on all reservation orders you want to monitor ("reservation order" is not to be confused with "reservation"; a "reservation order" is an Azure container for "reservations").
-You can find powershell cmdlets in 'set-permissions-example' folder ; reservation orders owner can execute them in a simple Azure cloudshell.
+You can find powershell cmdlets in "set-permissions-example" folder ; reservation orders owner can execute them in a simple Azure cloudshell.
 Basically, that would be something like:
 </br>